a

 STEM/Chemistry Assessment Placement Exam

-Drew students who plan to major in any of the following areas are required to take the STEM/Chem Assessment placement exam: Biology, Neuroscience, Chemistry, Biochemistry, Environmental Science, Engineering Physics, Pre-Medicine, or Pre-Health.
+Drew students who plan to major in Biology, Neuroscience, Chemistry, Biochemistry, Environmental Science, Engineering Physics, Pre-Medicine, or Pre-Health are required to take the STEM/Chem Assessment placement exam.

 This exam helps place you into the STEM courses you will be taking in your first year, and particularly helps place you in the optimal chemistry course where you will be best positioned to succeed as you begin your STEM experience.